 As stated previously, the County's proprietary fund statements report the activities of the County's self-funded health insurance plan.
 The plan provides health and life insurance for all full-time and retired County employees and their dependents that qualify.
-The plan's fund balance decreased from increased claims accrued as payable that are related to existing claims.
+The plan's fund balance increased slightly but remained relatively flat, as management budgets charges to funds intending to just cover claims paid for the year.